Sign up for our daily recaps of the ever-changing search marketing landscape.

 Paid search, mobile, display/banner ads, and social media advertising lead an expanding group of paid media that are now being managed by paid media campaign management platforms.
 This report examines the current market for enterprise paid campaign management platforms and the considerations involved in implementing paid media software.
 If you are considering licensing an enterprise paid media campaign management platform, this report will help you decide whether or not you need to.

 The paid media marketing landscape has become increasingly complex, as the speed of search engine algorithms and development changes accelerate and marketers demand more integrated channel capabilities.
-Automating paid media campaign management through an enterprise platform can improve efficiency and productivity by providing the following benefits:
+Automating paid media campaign management through an enterprise platform can improve ef ciency and productivity by providing the following benefits:

 - Workflow efficiency.
-Workloads can reach unmanageable levels when you have to manage site links, product extensions, retargeting, and support for Facebook and other social marketing platforms in addition to managing ad groups, ad copy, keyword lists, and bids.
+Workloads can reach unmanageable levels when you have to manage site links, product extensions, retargeting, and support for Facebook, Instagram, and other social marketing platforms in addition to managing search engine ad groups, ad copy, keyword lists, and bids.
 An automated paid media platform can simplify day-to-day campaign management and reporting.

 - Increased productivity.
 By freeing up time once spent on manual tasks managing keywords, bids, and campaigns, search marketers can spend more time on creative aspects of their campaigns, such as testing ad copy, headlines or landing pages.

 - Improved campaign performance.
-Paid media technology optimizes bidding, potentially increasing performance and campaign ROI through a more intelligent allocation of dollars.
+Paid media technology optimizes bidding in near real time, potentially increasing performance and campaign ROI through a more intelligent allocation of dollars.
 To reap these benefits, marketers need to carefully evaluate platforms to find the best fit and the one they agree will not only improve campaign performance but also increase efficiency.

 - Streamlined reporting.
 Reporting functions and capabilities are built into most paid media campaign management platforms, reducing the amount of time spent on (and errors that can creep into) manual reporting.
 Automated reporting can be a huge benefit for agencies that must report to multiple clients with different needs, and for marketers who create internal reports.